-Congratulations on passing your NCEES Fundamentals of Engineering (FE) exam.
+If you have just passed your NCEES Fundamentals of Engineering (FE) exam, congratulations!
 You’re now considered an Engineer in Training (EIT) or Engineering Intern (EI).
-While you’ll probably want to go celebrate, don’t get too excited—there’s still work to be done before you’re an official engineer.
+While you’ll probably want to go celebrate, remember—there’s still work to be done before you’re a professional engineer.

-While many have opted to pass on the opportunity to obtain a PE license due to lack of time or willingness, it’s important to remember that a PE license separates you from the crowd.
-It often means you can earn more money and may be the deciding factor for an employer debating between two qualified candidates.
+While many have opted to pass on the opportunity to obtain a Professional Engineer license due to lack of time or willingness, it’s important to remember that a PE license separates you from the crowd.
+It often means you can earn more money and might be the deciding factor for an employer debating between two qualified candidates.
 You can call yourself whatever you’d like, but you’re not considered an engineer until you’ve received your PE license.

 Preparing for the PE exam?
 Test your skills with a free sample quiz.
 Choose your discipline: PE Civil, PE Electrical, or PE Mechanical.

 You see, even though you’ve passed that FE exam, which is a wonderful accomplishment, the PE exam requires that you have knowledge gained in engineering practice—four years of engineering practice to be exact (in most states).

 Once you’ve agreed that a PE license is something you want to attain, you’ll want to get an entry-level engineering job.
 Because you’re an EIT, you’ll be required to work under the supervision of a registered professional engineer.

 Building an Entry-Level Engineer Resume

 Gaining the required engineering experience means you’ll need to put together a resume.
 You’re just starting out, so if you don't have a great deal of relevant work experience when applying, be sure to emphasize the skills that you’ve used in other non-technical positions, such as management skills or public speaking experience.
 Also, be sure to include courses related to your field or intended career.

 Here are some good sections to incorporate into your entry-level engineer resume: